manticoresoftware/manticoresearch/docs/reporting_bugs.rst

 -------------------

 To fix your bug developers often need to reproduce it on their machines.
-To do this they need your sphinx.conf, index files, binlog (if present), sometimes data to index (like SQL tables or XMLpipe2 data files) and queries.
+To do this they need your manticore.conf, index files, binlog (if present), sometimes data to index (like SQL tables or XMLpipe2 data files) and queries.